-Businesses in Villiersdorp:
+Businesses in Villiersdorp

 Villiersdorp has a rich agricultural heritage on which the town relies.
-Visitors can expect to be transported into quintessential country life, mostly free from large centers of commerce and manufacturing.
+Visitors can expect to be transported into quintessential country life, mostly free from large centres of commerce and manufacturing.
 Although, for such a small town visitors will be pleasantly surprised to find everything they might need only a stone throw away, in true locally owned and one-of-everything fashion.

-The town pays tribute to the simple of pleasures of life by celebrating the outdoors, art, good wines and top-tier fruit and produce.
+The town pays tribute to the simple pleasures of life by celebrating the outdoors, art, good wines and top-tier fruit and produce.
 Though the business directory of Villiersdorp is small, visitors won’t have to leave the town to find what they are looking for.